Who will you meet at Wonderforest?

 Sara began her teaching career in early childhood education in 2017 at Wonderforest’s sister school, Brooklyn Nature Days.
 Working with children spanning ages 2-8, Sara has had the opportunity to explore Prospect Park in all seasons and all varieties of weather.
 Along the way, she has learned all the very best hiking trails for little legs, where to find migrating birds in every season, and which magnolia trees hold the most fragrant and plentiful blooms, among other secrets of the park.
 Humbled by the flora and fauna of our planet, Sara looks forward to sharing her love of Earth's micro and macro wonders with the Wonderforest community.

-Sara is currently completing her MS in Early Childhood Education at Brooklyn College as well as an Urban Naturalist certificate from the New York Botanical Garden.
-She received her BA in cultural studies and Media from The New School and has completed graduate research in religion, ecology, and environmental ethics.
+Sara is a New York State certified teacher in Early Childhood Education and holds a MS in Early Childhood Education from Brooklyn College.
+She is currently completing an Urban Naturalist certificate from the New York Botanical Garden.
+She received her BA in Cultural Studies and Media from The New School and has completed graduate research in religion, ecology, and environmental ethics.
 Sara enjoys gardening throughout the city and has studied urban agriculture and ecology at Farm School NYC, an organization committed to food justice and community empowerment.
 In her free time, Sara enjoys birdwatching throughout Brooklyn, photographing hummingbirds and other pollinators, and baking plant-based desserts.
-Sara is certified in Infant, Child, and Adult CPR, and First Aid.
+Sara is certified in Infant, Child, and Adult CPR, and Wilderness First Aid.

 Amaia Aguirre Jimenez (she/her)